FP-22-23/java-term-project-elenallebrez/README.md

 - away_team: the name of the away team

 ## Implemented types
+### Properties
-- type: Types
+- type: of type Types
-- date: LocalDate
+- date: of type LocalDate
-- speed: Double
+- speed: of type Double
-- player: String
+- player: of type String
-- event: String
+- event: of type String
-- description: String
+- description: of type String
-- zone: Integer
+- zone: of type Integer
-- p_throws: Boolean
+- p_throws: of type Boolean
-- home_team: String
+- home_team: of type String
-- away_team: String
+- away_team: of type String
+### Derived properties
+-

-## Constructors
+### Constructors
 - Baseball: Contains all the properties
 - Baseball1: Contains type, date, player, event, home_team, away_team

-## Constraits
+### Restrictions
+- setSpeed: the speed can't be lower than 0
 - setAway_team: the away and home team can't be the same

+### Equality criteria
+They are equals when they have the same date and event

+### Natural order
+They are ordered by date, and then by the name of the player

+### Other methods
+- String to String: Returns a string with some information

 ## Enum type
-- Types: FF,SL,FT,CH,CU
+- Types: FF, SL,FT,CH, CU, FC, SI,KC, FS, KN

 ## Factory (BaseballFactory)
 This type is used to create objects of type Baseball.